At PandaDoc, we’re huge believers of developing a deep understanding of contract elements and contract law if you deal with contracts daily.

 The courts may take a “consideration capacity” breach on a case-by-case basis, especially if the person who drafted the contract couldn’t guarantee the signer was incapacitated.

-For example, a person may sign a document online while they’re drunk or under the influence of drugs.
+Examples of this include a person signing a document online while they’re inebriated or under some undue influence.

-However, they’ll be less generous if the courts can prove a person used the signer’s incapacitated state to coerce one of the parties to sign the document.
+However, the courts will be less generous if they conclude a person used the signer’s incapacitated state to coerce one of the parties to sign the document.

 One of the most essential elements of a contract is its legality.